Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner distributions and Wigner current

-tracks the orientation angle~$\varphi$ of the flow vectors~$\bm J$ along continuous, closed, self-avoiding loops~$\cal L$ in phase space.
-Because the components of the flow are continuous functions, $\omega$ is zero except for the case when the loop contains stagnation points, such as those sketched in Fig.~\ref{fig:stagnation_points_omega}.
-In such a case a non-zero value of $\omega$ can occur and this value is conserved unless the system's dynamics transports a stagnation point across~$\cal L$~\cite{Ole_PRL13}.
+where~$\varphi$ is the angle between~$\bm J$ and the~$x$-axis, see fig.~\ref{fig:stagnation_points_omega}.
+Since the components of the current are continuous functions, $\omega$ is zero except for the case when the loop~$\cal L$ contains stagnation points, such as those sketched in fig.~\ref{fig:stagnation_points_omega}.
+Then, a non-zero value of $\omega$ can occur.
+The value of~$\omega$, (in mathematics known as the stagnation point's Poincar\'e-Hopf \emph{index}), is topologically protected~\cite{Dennis_PO09}.
+When the system's dynamics transports a stagnation point across~$\cal L$, $\omega({\cal L},t)$ can change~\cite{Ole_PRL13}.
+The topological charges can be combined or split through the system's time evolution while their sum remains conserved~\cite{Ole_PRL13}.